Breast Cancer Detection Using CNN in Python

 Breast cancer is the most commonly occurring cancer in women and the second most common cancer overall.
 There were over 2 million new cases in 2018, making it a significant health problem in present days.

 The key challenge in breast cancer detection is to classify tumors as malignant or benign.
-Malignant refers to cancer cells that can invade and kill nearby tissue and spread to other parts of your body.
-Unlike cancerous tumor(malignant), Benign does not spread to other parts of the body and is safe somehow.
-Deep neural network techniques can be used to improve the accuracy of early diagnosis significantly.
+Malignant refers to cancer cells that can invade and kill nearby tissue and spread to other parts of the body.
+A benign tumor, unlike a malignant one, does not spread and is safer.
+Deep neural network techniques can improve the accuracy of early diagnosis a lot.

 tensorflow 2.3 is used to build the model.
 Install it with this command.